tomf247/vittoria/README.md

 - Monitoring of customer feedback, including reviews and comments on social media and other platforms, to identify areas for improvement and adjust the marketing plan accordingly.
 #

+## Attribution
+#

+The first source is Code Institute, whose ecommerce tutorial was indispensible.
+In addition, I had the benefits of a mentor Ashit, and a fellow student Atit, who provided useful guidelines and hints.
+Google, Slack, Stack Overflow were geat sources of specific code snippets and examples which aided me.
+I would like to thank all who assisted me in this project.